 Thoddoo Island is located 67 km west of Male and also 20 km away from Rasdhoo Island.
 Thoddoo is about 2 km in length and 1 km in width.
-One-third of the total area is agricultural, another third is the village itself, and the rest of the island is empty.
+One-third of the total area is agricultural, another third is the village itself, and the rest of the island is jungle.
 The island’s population is about 1,400 people.
 The first thing that catches your eye is a huge amount of trees and green plants, and also white sand on the beach.

-Thoddoo is famous island because of the beach area.
+Thoddoo is a famous island because of the beach area.
 A tourist beach is located in the western part of the island.
-It’ll take you 15 minutes to get there (if you go from the neighbouring guest house).
+It’ll take you 15 minutes to get there (if you go from the neighboring guest house).
 You just need to go through the plantations of various fruits.
 In this case, the bicycle is an excellent option.
 Nowadays almost every guest house offers a bicycle (and if you ride well on a scooter and live in the Thoddoo Retreat, then manager Adam can give you to take a small ride).

-The borders are conditionally marked by small stakes.
+The borders of bikini beach are marked by small fences.
 The beach is very clean and well-maintained.
-The length is a bit more than 100 meters.
+The length is a bit more than 100 m.
 During the peak season the beach is really overcrowded.
 Therefore, there are not enough sun loungers and hammock (in comparison to Ukulhas, where there are many of them).

 Thick bushes grow along the coast, and numerous pathways take you to the ocean.
 However, there is only one way that can lead you to the bikini beach.
 The sand itself is fine; there are absolutely no glass or dead coral on it, so you can safely walk there.

 There are several hammocks under trees for you to have a rest.